earthsteading/Earthship/inspector-checklist_check-architectural-schematic.md

 # Inspector checklist of architectural schematic compliance

 Prior to your building surveyor applying for your build permits with the local council the following checks must be verified:
-  - [x] Client-owner information and contract
+  - [x] Client-owner information and contract signed
+  - [x] Legal documents and certification checks
   - [x] Government property information and overlays
   - [x] Local council residential requirements
-  - [x] Legal documents and certification checks
   - [x] Civil works foundation and footing for slab/floor checks
   - [x] Architectural design schematic checks

 ## Below are lists of checks which your building surveyor will verify with the owner, builer and designer.

 Client-owner information:
-  - [ ] Owner details: name, email, phone, postal, profession,
+  - [ ] Owner details: name, email, phone, postal, profession, dependents.
-  - [ ] Property history
+  - [ ] Property history & future legacy
   - [ ] Building purpose and occupant use
   - [ ] Expectations: cost and length of build?
-  - [ ] owner/builder insurance or nomiated builder insurance?
+  - [ ] Owner/builder insurance or nomiated builder insurance
-  - [ ] names and contact details of build team
+  - [ ] Names and contact details of build team
-  - [ ] permission to engage with builders and designers autonoumously
+  - [ ] Permission to engage with builders and designers autonoumously
-  - [ ] signature to retain client/build information for 10 years
+  - [ ] Signature to retain client/build information for 10 years

-Government property & overlay information:
-  - [ ] sitting maters (overlays, covenents, part 5 Build Regs VBA)
-  - [ ] planning permit endorsed plans
-  - [ ] planning permit conditions
-  - [ ] bushfire attack level
-  - [ ] septic sewer approval
-  - [ ] infrastructure levy (VBA practice note 54)
-  - [ ] developers approval

 Legal documents and certifications:
   - [ ] Overlays (bushfire, heritage, indigenous, etc)